Flow Rate and Pressure

 flow rate and pressure relationship

 First of all, flow = flow rate × pipe inner diameter × pipe inner diameter × π÷4.
-Therefore, the flow rate and the flow rate basically know one to calculate the other parameter.
+Therefore, the flow and the flow rate basically know one to calculate the other parameter.

 But if the pipe diameter D and the pressure P in the pipe are known, can the flow rate be calculated?